 It can become very important because as we know the odds of spouses dying together is very unlikely and therefore there is a lot of times a large gap.
-That gap creates growth – especially in the San Francisco Bay Area housing and whatnot, growth of the assets and that can trigger an unnecessary income tax.
+That gap creates growth – especially in the San Francisco Bay Area housing and whatnot, the growth of the assets and that can trigger an unnecessary income tax.

 One of our big advantages nowadays is that we can draft the trust in a way that we can avoid not only the estate tax but the income tax.

 If someone passes away in California the only tax to incur at a death tax is the Federal Estate Tax.
 That is why it is so important to have the trust set up properly, and to have it protect both the estate tax liability and income tax liability.